iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___3.9.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.covid19 3 reviews"/>
 </p>

+> Daily reporting even if you don't have symptoms is good data.<br> :date: __2020-07-04 17:22:16__

+> Pretty basic, wish this worked with the COVID tracking that was installed on my phone by Google.
+Also, I set the reminder for daily at 9am and it has only reminded me maybe 2-3 times since installing, which was 10-14 days ago.<br> :date: __2020-07-04 16:45:19__

 > No local info.
 Weak app.<br> :date: __2020-06-19 14:47:23__

 > slow to load and transition from page to page.<br> :date: __2020-06-16 02:26:59__